Herculanuem sofisticated twin of Pompeii.

 Compared to Pompeii, Herculaneum is a small, but well kept little town.
 You can visit 4 Ha.
 The story of Herculaneum is as magnificent as it is shocking.
 You wil learn her story and many more facts and fables during my tour.

 After the eruption of Mt.
-Vesuvius, Herculaneum was covered airtight by a 25 meters thick layer of mud, which preserved perfectly.
+Vesuvius, Herculaneum was covered airtight by at least 25 meters thick layer of mud, which preserved this ancient town perfectly.
 Even the carbonized beams of the top floor are still visible.
-The wooden door still hangs in the hinges, gripped tight in the mud.
+The wooden door still hangs in the hinges, gripped tightly in the mud.

 Ancient life in Herculaneum

 In many respects Hercolaneum is a smaller version of Pompeii, both are buried Roman cities that have been remarkably preserved when excavated.
-A lot of people prefer Ercolano to Pompeii as its a much more compact site and has significantly less visitors.
-Both sites are managed by the same people and its easy to visit both in one day using a combined ticket and the local train which connects both.
+A lot of people prefer Ercolano to Pompeii because she is a much more compact site and has significantly less visitors.
+It is easy to visit both sites in one day by using a combined ticket.
+The local train connects both cities.

 Guided Tour by Guide Pompeii

-During the 2 hour guided tour you will re-live the tragedy of 2000 years ago.
-We see the mosaic floors and painted walls, just as it used to be.
-Just like Pompeii, Herculaneum was rediscovered only 1700 years after the large eruption of Mt.
+During my 2 hour guided tour you will re-live the tragedy of 2000 years ago.
+We will walk across the mosaic floors and see the painted walls, we will visit the very well preserved bathhouse just as it used to be so many centuries ago.
+Like Pompeii, Herculaneum was rediscovered 1700 years later, after the enormous eruption of Mt.
 Vesuvius.
 As the ancient town was situated right in the centre of modern Ercolano, excavation was a big problem.
 It is, therefore, very suggestive to stand in the excavated part of ancient Herculaneum, which you can see as a huge hole in the centre of a modern town.